Good customer service: 10 ways to deliver great customer service

 Customer-centric companies are on the rise, and they look for people who are driven to deliver a truly great customer experience.

-It's a profitable strategy: companies with a truly customer-centric culture are 60 percent more profitable compared to companies that aren't.
+It's a profitable strategy: Companies with a truly customer-centric culture are 60 percent more profitable compared to companies that don't.

-Zappos is so devoted to customers that its number one core value is "Deliver WOW through service."
-The idea is infused into everything they do:
+Zappos is so devoted to customers that its number-one core value is to "Deliver WOW through service."
+The idea is infused into everything the company does:

 Businesses that want to be customer centric need to commit to putting people first.

 Being customer centric also means hiring with customer-focus in mind—staff should see the customer as the hero of the story, not a bother or problem to solve.

 Truly customer-focused organizations collect customer feedback in every channel and share that information across the company to help guide business decisions.

 Your customer's experience is just as important (if not more so) than the product or service you're selling them.
 Even if your product is top notch, you're likely to lose customers to competitors if your user experience is poor.

 4. Be proactively helpful